kristian-lange-tw/JATOS_docs_v3/pages/Configure-JATOS-on-a-Server.md

    export JATOS_STUDY_ASSETS_ROOT_PATH="/path/to/my/assets/root/folder"
    ~~~

-### Database
+### External Database

-By default JATOS uses an embedded H2 database, but it can be easily configured to work with an external H2 or a MySQL database.
+By default JATOS uses an embedded H2 database and no further setup is necessary but it can be easily configured to work with a MySQL database.

+Possible scenarios why one would use an external database are
+* the expected traffic is rather high and many users will run studies with many participants and the studies will store a lot of data in the database
+* to be able to do a regular database backup
+* higher trust in the reliability of a MySQL database (although we never had problems with H2)

+One could install the external database on the same server as JATOS is running or on an extra server depending on ones need.

+Appart from giving JATOS access to the external database it is not necessary to set it up any further, e.g. to create any tables inside database - JATOS is doing this automatically.

 You can confirm that JATOS is accessing the correct database by looking in the logs.
 One of the lines after JATOS starts should look like this (with your JDBC URL).